The 11 best marketing apps for small businesses in 2023

 Email marketing is one of the older and more established forms of digital marketing, and it’s not going away any time soon.
 Email campaigns are still one of the most effective ways of interacting with your customers.
 72% of people say email is their preferred way of brands communicating with them!

-If you want to level-up your brand’s email marketing, take a look at Mailchimp.
-Not only does it have the cutest logo in this list - sorry but a monkey in a hat?
-I’m sold - it also makes it easy to send stylish and effective email campaigns.
+If you want to level-up your email marketing campaigns, take a look at Mailchimp by Intuit.
+Not only does it have the cutest logo in this list (sorry but a monkey in a hat?
+I'm sold), it also makes it easy to send stylish and effective email campaigns.

 Got your email content ready to go?
 Use Mailchimp’s Content Optimizer to whip it into shape.
 It’ll suggest improvements to your copy and imagery based on what it knows about email best practices.